-Stop Sugar Cravings with Bitters
+Stop Sugar Cravings with Digestive Bitters

-Incorporating bitters and bitter foods into your diet serves to relieve sugar cravings, and mitigate addiction.
+Incorporating digestive bitters and bitter foods into your diet serves to relieve sugar cravings, and mitigate addiction.
 Typically, known as an antiquated household remedy, bitters have become rare in our modern western diet.
 We abandon bitter flavors at our own peril, because the health benefits of bitters are impressive.

 Temptation for sugar and sweets appears everywhere.
-Each of our meals, and the snacks in between, contain loads of sugar.
+Each of our meals, and snacks in between, contain loads of sugar.
 Sugar and sweets have become so ubiquitous that many of us have developed addictions without even knowing.
 Over generations our taste buds have become conditioned for sweet.

 Bitters Almost Forgotten

 Bitter foods support our immune systems as natural defense mechanisms.
 In prior generations, bitter flavors played prominently in daily diets.
-Vegetables, in their original form, naturally contained more bitter substances.
-These days, we find most vegetables genetically modified for taste, resulting in fewer naturally occurring bitter flavors.
+Vegetables, in their original form, naturally contained more natural bitter substances.
+These days, we find most are vegetables genetically modified for taste, resulting in fewer naturally occurring bitter flavors.

 The retreat of the bitter flavors from a conventional diet has led to the decline of former bitter staples, like dandelion, grapefruit or arugula.

-The Health Benefits of Bitters
+The Health Benefits of Natural Digestive Bitters

 A Bitter Fountain of Youth

 Bitter substances are versatile.
-During the Middle Ages bitters were known for anti-aging properties.
+During the Middle Ages natural bitters were known for anti-aging properties.
 Records of Medieval Medicine describe a tonic made from primary bitter herbs, gentian root and angelica root, which promised a long and healthy life.
-The name of this old elixir suggested its use, “ad langam vitam”.
+The name of this old elixir suggested its use, “ad langam vitam.”

 The Bitter Effect on Sugar Cravings and Obesity

-Our Palate like a Paint Pallette?
+Our Palate like a Paint Palette?

 Think of the palate in your mouth as a paint palette, where each color relates to another with direct compliment.
 As in painting, too much of one color requires balance by another, complimentary color.
 And, one color may not work with another color.
 The same is true of our 5 flavor profiles.
 Where bitter is absent, we replace it with sweet.